 I looked on the internet, but no such luck.
 I went to several cookbooks, and between more than a few recipes, found a way to make fewer cookies.
-Yes, it is as much bother, but worth it for the wonderful aroma of fresh baked cookies in the air.
+Yes, it is just as much bother but you are done in half an hour, and it is worth it for the wonderful aroma of fresh baked cookies in the air.

 So I got together the wet and dry ingredients.
 Mixed well, and rolled out.